AdrianKauz/HSLU_HS17_AITEC_Webchat/README.md

 ### Setup the webchat

 1. Make sure you have installed the latest version of Apache, PHP and phpMyAdmin
-2. Use the provided virtual machine "**AITEC v1.1 HS2016**", which you can find on the ["HSLU ILIAS Repository"](https://elearning.hslu.ch/ilias), if you won't to setup your own webserver.
+2. Use the provided virtual machine "**AITEC v1.1 HS2016**", if you won't setup your own webserver.
+You can find the image on the ["HSLU ILIAS Repository"](https://elearning.hslu.ch/ilias).
 3. Copy all the files into your webfolder
 4. Run SQL-Script ["db_prepare_database.sql"](setup/prepare_database.sql)
 5. Test conncetion with ["db_connection_test.php"](php/db_connection_test.php)